CeriHarman/ebi_project/README.md

 - site.py, second file made, indelible, pyvolve, sites extracted from indelible dna_RATES
 - sites_added.py, third file made, indelible, pyvolve, and sites then added to pyvolve simulations

-- working on merging the three pyvolve simulations
+- merge_test.py = merges the pyvolve simualtions and applies the indel patterns from indelible dna_TRUE.

-- reflecting the indel patterns from indelible onto this merged fasta
+- need to sort out hard coded paths, tools, trees and scalability . plus where it fits in daniades